 · Order in Council / TIER Amendment Regulation · in-force

-This Order in Council amends the Technology Innovation and Emissions Reduction Regulation, introducing 'investment credits' as a new compliance instrument, defining their eligibility and use, and granting the Director new authority to issu…
+This Order in Council amends the Technology Innovation and Emissions Reduction (TIER) Regulation, introducing 'investment credits' as a new compliance instrument.
+It defines their eligibility, use, and grants the Director new authority to i

 What changed

-- Empowers the Director to approve projects as 'eligible investment projects' if they are not pre-approved under the Standard for Direct Investment.
+- Grants the Director authority to issue investment credits for eligible investments and approve projects not pre-approved under the Standard for Direct Investment.

 Why it matters

-- Centralizes authority with the Director of the department to approve specific investment projects and issue corresponding investment credits.
+- Centralizes authority with the Director to approve investment projects and issue credits, requiring facilities to adhere to new auditing and reporting standards, thereby increasing administrative oversight.

 Other governance concerns